All comparisonsNote-taking apps

 Apple Notes

-Evernote fails first because the tool requires plan decisions or periodic cleanups.
+Evernote fails first because it requires plan decisions or periodic cleanups before the tool.

 Verdict